sbmkvp/phd_thesis/chapters/data-toolkit.md

 Unlike volume, velocity is defined as the rate of collection data at short term.
 It is quantified similar to volume with size on disk per unit time but the time period is smaller.
-The Wifi probe requests are generated almost continuously at each location across various channels.
-The temporal precision is around micro seconds, but for convernience we have collected and aggregated data per minute for the pilot studies and 5 minutes for the Smart street sensor project.
-Every location generates around xx gb per minute and in total the project generates xx gb per minute.
+The Wi-fi probe requests are generated almost continuously at each location across various channels.
+The temporal precision is around micro seconds, but for convenience we have collected and aggregated data per minute for the pilot studies and 5 minutes for the Smart street sensor project.
+Every location generates around xx GB per minute and in total the project generates xx GB per minute.
 This again varies from xx to xx and on average we can say a moderately busy location is expected to generate xx in a minute.
-When we compare this to long term data sources such as census, slow data such as sample surverys it loosk impressively fast and almost realtime, but when we compare to actual real time data, Internet ad click through, Large Hadron Collider or Aviation, it is not as fast.
-This comparision is shown in figure.
-As we saw with volume, even in velocity the Wifi Data can be described as 'medium' data whcih is aggregated every 5 mins and mostly processed daily batches of xx gb.
+When we compare this to long term data sources such as census, slow data such as sample surveys it looks impressively fast and almost real time, but when we compare to actual real time data, Internet ad click through, Large Hadron Collider or Aviation, it is not as fast.
+This comparison is shown in figure.
+As we saw with volume, even in velocity the Wi-fi Data can be described as 'medium' data which is aggregated every 5 mins and mostly processed daily batches of xx GB.
 We can safely say that there are no real need for low latency real time solution while dealing with this data while at the same time we need to recognise that unlike traditional datasets, we have a steady stream of data which needs to be processed regularly